-After obtaining 19 full-ride scholarship offers from universities across the United States and Canada, one Nigerian teenager must feel as though she has the world at her feet.
+After obtaining 19 full-ride scholarship offers from universities across the United States and Canada, one Nigerian teenager must feel like she has the world at her feet.

 According to admission records and estimates of financial aid grants, Victory Yinka-Banjo, a 17-year-old high school graduate, received more than $5 million in scholarships for an undergraduate programme of study.

-CNN reports Victory relishing her academic prowess, saying “It still feels pretty unbelievable.
-I applied to so many schools because I didn’t even think any school would accept me.”
+CNN reports Victory relishing her academic prowess, saying, “It still feels pretty unbelievable.
+I applied to so many schools because I didn’t think any school would accept me.”

 The University of Virginia, Stanford University, Johns Hopkins University, and the Massachusetts Institute of Technology (MIT) were among the other US universities to extend scholarship offers.

-Both the University of Toronto’s Lester B. Pearson Scholarship and the University of British Columbia’s Karen McKellin International Leader of Tomorrow (KMILOT) Scholarship were made available to Victory in Canada.
+Victory in Canada was eligible for the Lester B. Pearson Scholarship at the University of Toronto and the Karen McKellin International Leader of Tomorrow (KMILOT) Scholarship at the University of British Columbia.

 “Their admissions processes are extremely selective,” Victory added.
 “They only accept the best of the best.
-So, you can imagine how, on a daily basis, I have to remind myself that I actually got into these schools.
+So, you can imagine how, daily, I have to remind myself that I actually got into these schools.
 It is surreal!”

 Academic strides